WLNA: Early years

-From the 1950s till the 1980s, it was a full service middle of the road AM station with heavy emphasis on local news and community events.
+From the 1950s until the 1980s, it was a full service middle of the road AM station with heavy emphasis on local news and community events.
 A typical broadcast day had local news at the top and bottom of the hour, farm reports, local weather, and recorded or live music in between.

 During the Peekskill riots on September 4, 1949, WLNA was requested by State Police and City of Peekskill officials to stay on the air past its 6 p.m. sign off time.
 It was used to broadcast emergency information to local residents and persons traveling into the area who may have not been aware of the situation.
 The Riots took place near Van Cortlandtville, about 2 miles west of the station.

 In 1951, the station increased power to 1,000 watts.
-In 1958 WLNA-FM 100.7 MHz signed on as a simulcast of the AM station.
+In 1958 WLNA-FM 100.7 signed on as a simulcast of the AM station.
 After sign-off time, WLNA-FM continued on-the-air until about midnight, allowing its programming to be heard in the evening when the AM station was silent.
 On October 24, 1971, WLNA-FM changed its call letters to WHUD.
 In 1972 the simulcast ended as FM signal split off and launched a beautiful music format, syndicated from Bonneville International.

 Throughout the 1970s, WLNA continued its full service format.
 It switched from its Middle of the Road music to easy listening.